Thailand Pass for Indians: Thailand For Indian Tourists Made Easy

 When considering your health insurance, be sure they meet the following conditions:

-Because you need to submit COVID-19 related documents and test (especially unvaccinated travelers), it's recommended that you start your Thailand Pass application at least 3 days before your departure.
+Because you need to submit COVID-19-related documents and tests (especially unvaccinated travelers), it's recommended that you start your Thailand Pass application at least 3 days before your departure.
 Furthermore, if you're vaccinated, you can start your application 5 - 7 days before your departure date.

 The earliest you'll be able to complete your Thailand Pass is 6 months from the date of your entry into Thailand.